drshahizan/software-engineering/materials/week1.md

 Each type of software requires a different approach to software engineering, and software engineers need to have a diverse set of skills and knowledge to develop high-quality software in each category.

+## Different Types of Software

+There are different ways to categorize software, based on various criteria such as functionality, usage, platform, and development method.
+Here are some common types of software categorized based on their functionality:

+- System Software: This is software that provides a platform or framework for other software to run on.
+Examples include operating systems, device drivers, and firmware.

+- Application Software: This is software that provides specific functionality to end-users, such as word processors, web browsers, and email clients.

+- Database Software: This is software that is used to manage data, such as relational database management systems (RDBMS), NoSQL databases, and data warehouses.

+- Business Software: This is software that is used by organizations to manage business processes, such as customer relationship management (CRM) systems, enterprise resource planning (ERP) systems, and supply chain management (SCM) systems.

+- Multimedia Software: This is software that is used to create, edit, and play multimedia content, such as audio and video editing software, media players, and graphic design software.

+- Educational Software: This is software that is designed to support teaching and learning, such as educational games, simulations, and e-learning platforms.

+- Entertainment Software: This is software that provides entertainment to end-users through games, such as console games, mobile games, and PC games.

+- Utility Software: This is software that performs tasks that are not directly related to the computer's operation, such as file compression software, antivirus software, and backup software.

+These are just some examples of the many different types of software available.
+Each type of software has its unique requirements, design, and development considerations, and software engineers must understand these differences to create high-quality software.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.